Join us in New Orleans this October as NPN’s in-person conference returns!

 Everyone!
 The NPN Annual Conference is a place for artists, culture workers, funders, policy and movement builders, social justice organizers… and anyone else interested in the intersection of art, culture, and justice.

 We will share information about registration, pricing, and other details in June.
-Please join our mailing list (see below) to receive updates.
+Please add your email to receive reminders and updates.

 Registration will open in July.
 We will share information about registration, pricing, and other details in June, so be sure to join our mailing list to receive upcoming information.